Ogun inaugurates monitoring committee for anchor borrowers’ scheme

 According to him, the project management team will verify the farmers and the sizes of their lands as well as identify reputable agricultural input suppliers.

-Oredipe assured that the team would ensure timely distribution of funds and input to the farmers.
+Oredipe assured that the team would ensure the timely distribution of funds and input to the farmers.

 The special adviser explained that the team comprised representatives of various stakeholders, including participating financial institutions, officials of the state ministry of agriculture, farmers and extension officers.